GPU-Accelerated ANNS: Quantized for Speed, Built for Change: Introduction

 Traditional indexing structures such as $k-d$ trees~\cite{Bentley1975} and quad trees~\cite{Finkel1974} provide efficient exact nearest neighbor search in low dimensions, but scale poorly as dimensionality increases. \iftruncate The \emph{curse of dimensionality}~\cite{Minsky2017} causes distances between points to concentrate, with the ratio between nearest and farthest neighbors approaching one.
 This phenomenon undermines the spatial pruning heuristics that traditional indices rely upon, causing query complexity to degrade toward exhaustive linear scans.
 Modern embedding models routinely produce vectors with hundreds to thousands of dimensions, limiting the practicality of exact methods. \fi

-Approximate nearest neighbor search (ANNS) addresses this challenge by relaxing the exactness constraint.
-Rather than returning exact nearest neighbors, ANNS returns results within some acceptable error bound.
-This trade-off enables scalability to high-dimensional datasets.
-The three dominant paradigms for ANNS are: inverted file indices (IVF)~\cite{Babenko2015, Xia2013, Sivic2003, Jgou2011}, locality-sensitive hashing (LSH)~\cite{Indyk1998, Datar2004, Motwani2008}, and graph-based indices~\cite{Malkov2020, Malkov2014, Dong2011, Subramanya2019,Gollapudi2023, Manohar2024, ootomo2024, FAISS}.
+Approximate nearest neighbor search (ANNS) addresses this challenge by relaxing the exactness constraint. \RFourInline{D1}{Instead of guaranteeing the true nearest neighbors, ANNS returns approximate results whose accuracy can be tuned against query cost.
+This trade-off makes it possible to scale efficiently to high-dimensional datasets.} The three dominant paradigms for ANNS are: inverted file indices (IVF)~\cite{Babenko2015, Xia2013, Sivic2003, Jgou2011}, locality-sensitive hashing (LSH)~\cite{Indyk1998, Datar2004, Motwani2008}, and graph-based indices~\cite{Malkov2020, Malkov2014, Dong2011, Subramanya2019,Gollapudi2023, Manohar2024, ootomo2024, FAISS}. \RFourInline{D1}{To improve performance further, these techniques can be combined with vector quantization, which reduces vector size while preserving relative distances.}

 Graph-based indices achieve the best recall-throughput trade-offs among these paradigms.
 Recent empirical studies have consistently demonstrated this advantage~\cite{Subramanya2019}.
 Graph-based indices construct a \emph{navigable search graph}~\cite{Malkov2014} where vertices correspond to vectors and edges encode neighborhood relationships.
 Nearest neighbor queries proceed via greedy traversal also known as \emph{beam search}: starting from a designated entry point, the search iteratively expands the closest unvisited vertex until convergence, maintaining a frontier of the best (top $k$) candidates encountered.